BIGJRA/BIGJRA.github.io/rejuv.md

-Sneasel, Dhelmise, Aevian Litwick, Axew, Mienfoo, Pawniard, Trapinch, Mudbray, Cottonee, Darumaka, Hatenna, Starly, Tyrunt, Larvesta, Mareanie, Stufful, Rookidee.** These will all be available at some point later in the game (though not necessarily this version), so don’t fret if you don’t get your favorite right now.
+Sneasel, Dhelmise, Aevian Litwick, Axew, Mienfoo, Pawniard, Trapinch, Mudbray, Cottonee, Darumaka, Hatenna, Starly, Tyrunt, Larvesta, Mareanie, Stufful, Rookidee.** These will all be available at some point later in the game (though not necessarily this version), so don't fret if you don't get your favorite right now.

 For now, head back to Route 4 through Wispy Path.

-## Akuwa Town? - AkuwaT1
+## Akuwa Town?

 Now we can explore Akuwa Town a bit.
-Itemfinder at the entrance to the town will get you a *Super Repel.* There’s an egg in the bottom right corner of town.
-Once it hatches, you’ll get **Ducklett!** There’s also wild Pokemon in the grass.
+Itemfinder at the entrance to the town will get you a *Super Repel.* There's an egg in the bottom right corner of town.
+Once it hatches, you'll get **Ducklett!** There's also wild Pokemon in the grass.

 Akuwa Town